 While the aesthetic appeal of natural fibres is key to our designs, the environmental impacts are something I care deeply about.
 I request or select raw materials that are grown locally and pesticide-free within the regions where our products are made, which limits transportation of materials.
 Natural dyes and handcrafted techniques are used throughout our collections both for their beauty and minimal environmental impact.

 Using sustainable materials naturally has positive benefits on the health and well-being of the artisans who make our products.
 They are also a much healthier option for all us to have in our homes.
 Ever mindful of the longer-term effects of our products, I consider how they will biodegrade when they are no longer required or have become unusable.
-I love the thought of someone using one of our baskets for many years and then disposing of it in their compost - there aren’t many homewares that have that level of sustainability.

 We are constantly inundated with mass-produced items that are made cheaply and have a sole focus on speed and profit.
 As a result, traditional crafts and hand making techniques around the world are slowly dying and there’s an incredible amount of skill, knowledge and cultural tradition being lost in the process and possibly forever.
 Talented artisans like spinners, weavers and dyers are also losing opportunities to earn an income and pass their skills onto the next generations.

-Some of our products are crafted with age-old traditional weaving techniques and some are made with techniques, like macramé, that were introduced 40-50 years ago and have been passed down through generations since.
+Some of our products are crafted with age-old traditional weaving techniques and some are made with techniques, like macramé, that were introduced to the artisans 40-50 years ago and have been passed down through generations since.
 I personally feel a sense of responsibility to help keep these crafts alive and have a great deal of respect for the artisans and their skills.
 They are the backbone of the communities where our products are made.
 If we aren’t helping to build a demand for these crafts and providing artisans with regular work, many would need to move away from their villages to cities for work, creating migration and family separation issues.
 When artisans are able to practice their crafts in their homes or community weaving centres, this helps to protect family and community life along with their traditions.
 There is also a knock-on benefit of providing agricultural work for people who are farming and harvesting the raw materials for these artisan communities.

 It’s been heartening to see a shift towards a greater appreciation for slow production and handcrafted techniques over recent years.
 Artisanal crafts that tell a story, that carry the mark of the maker or are crafted with unique materials add layers of warmth and interest to our homes.
 Each piece in our collection is crafted with special techniques - hand spun hemp, hand twisted jute, natural dyes and handwoven textiles - that bring qualities and characteristics that cannot be replicated through machine or mass production.
 It feels good to know we are providing fairly paid work for small-scale artisans - it's not only their livelihood, it is also empowering for them to know their skills are valued and have a future.